Murphy bed: In popular culture

 Murphy beds were a common setup for comic scenes in early cinema, including in silent films.
 The earliest known film to feature a Murphy bed is the lost 1900 Biograph Company film A Bulletproof Bed, which was remade in 1903 by Edison Pictures as the extant film Subub Surprises the Burglar.
 It was a recurrent slapstick element in many Keystone Studios productions of the 1910s, including Cursed by His Beauty (1914), Fatty's Reckless Fling (1915), He Wouldn't Stay Down (1915), and Bath Tub Perils (1916).
 Charlie Chaplin's 1916 One AM also features an exaggerated encounter with a Murphy bed.

 Murphy beds were a routine enough feature of comic film to invite commentary from retailers.
 One store based in Vancouver, British Columbia remarked in an advertisement, "Gone are the days of Laurel and Hardy where the beds were portrayed as a fold away trap for your worst enemies."

 In comics, the Murphy bed is depicted in the Tintin book Red Rackham's Treasure as being an invention of Professor Calculus.

 In British television comedy The Goodies, the three main characters sleep on Murphy beds.

+In American teen sitcom The Suite Life of Zack & Cody, character Maddie Fitzpatrick has a murphy bed in her apartment, which character London Tipton gets stuck in during episode "Poor Little Rich Girl".

+In the life simulation game The Sims 4, Murphy beds were introduced in the Tiny Living Stuff Pack.
+They function as space-saving furniture for small homes and apartments, though they are also known among players for occasionally malfunctioning and injuring Sims when folded down.